 Sue MacGregor was born in Oxford and brought up in South Africa.
 She joined the BBC first as a producer, then as one of the first women reporters on Radio 4’s The World at One.
 For fifteen years Sue presented Woman’s Hour, after which she co-hosted Today, BBC radio’s flagship early morning News and Current Affairs programme, for many years.
-She went on to front the popular book discussion programme, A Good Read.
-She is currently heard presenting the award-winning The Reunion on Radio 4, bringing back together, after many years, people involved in an important and sometimes historically significant event.
+She went on to front the popular book discussion programme, A Good Read, and the award-winning The Reunion, bringing back together, after many years, people involved in an important and sometimes historically significant event.

 Maureen Lipman On & Off the Stage

 Maureen Lipman is a magnet on stage, drawing all eyes to her.
 A woman of many gifts, Maureen also has an active professional life offstage as both writer and journalist, and with her entertaining new book of caricatures of the famous, It’s a Jungle Out There, she demonstrates her inventive artistic skills.
 She talks to broadcaster Sue MacGregor.

 The New Book of Middle Eastern Food